 Why ?: Shopify provides 24/7 help.
 You can approach them with any kind of queries and issues.
 They will even help you with your products and sales apart from technical things.

 When all aspects are considered, Shopify is the clear winner here.

 SEO is always a plus point of WordPress as its SEO friendly and easier to do SEO yourself even if you are not an expert.
 You can expect the same benefits of SEO from a Woocommerce based store as its running on the top of WordPress.

 The well-known SEO plugin Yoast does wonders for many and Yoast also makes a Woocommerce SEO plugin which you can try in your store.

 Shopify is almost equal to woocommerce when SEO is considered.
 It can do SEO pretty well.
 You can define your own title tag and meta description.
-Also, availability of free SSL with each plan and fast servers give Shopify an edge over woocommerce.
+Also, the availability of free SSL with each plan and fast servers give Shopify an edge over woocommerce.

 Why?: In my take, the winner is Shopify as everything is easier with Shopify.
-Shopify provides SEO built in.
+Shopify provides SEO built-in.
 The also provides fast servers and free SSL which is crucial for SEO.

 With woocommerce, you need some plugins and pretty good amounts.

 of SEO ideas and expertise to do the SEO yourself.
 If you cant do it.